The grinders are cost-effective in terms of energy consumption and are relatively cheap compared to their counterparts.

 The cleaning and maintenance of this manual grinder is effortless.
 The entire unit can be disassembled, making it easier to get into the hard-to-reach areas of a coffee grinder.
 Here’s a video showing how you can use, assemble, and disassemble this grinder.

-Verdict: What's the Best Hand Coffee Grinder?
+Final Verdict: What's the Best Hand Coffee Grinder?

 The best pick on our list is the ultimate Zassenhaus Santiago Mill Grinder.
 The quality of the materials used to craft this vintage manual grinder is unquestionable, and it comes with a 25-year guarantee.
 Expect nothing less than a quality performance.